 Natural disasters aren’t going away.
 Since 1990, there has been a tenfold increase in the number of them.
 With our coastal location, natural disasters are an unfortunate reality for Gulf Coast businesses.

-Data breaches continue to increase, year over year, and 2020 was no exception.
-In fact, having a good percentage of the workforce transition, almost overnight, to a work-from-home environment provided opportunities galore for cybercriminals, for whom chaos is like Christmas.
+Data breaches continue to increase, year over year.
+In fact, having a good percentage of the workforce transition, almost overnight, to a work-from-home environment provided opportunities galore for cybercriminals.

 Varonis shares a slew of statistics that paint a picture of this growing and evolving tech-based disaster: